-By using joined up data to proactively identify prevention opportunities and groups of people who would benefit most from targeted health and care interventions.
-We will need to have a data hub in place to allow access to joined up data and facilitated interpretation of the data and insight to support local teams to identify their own priorities.
+By working together and getting behind the priorities that have been collectively agreed by system partners and our local communities for Health Inequalities and PHM.
+We will be using joined up data to proactively identify prevention opportunities and groups of people who would benefit most from targeted health and care interventions.

+We have a data hub in place to allow access to joined up data and the interpretation of that data and insight to support local teams to identify their own priorities.

-This approach will be driven by the needs of local communities, and interventions designed to support them.
+This approach is driven by the needs of local communities, and interventions designed to support them.
 This may also involve working across the ICS to plan new services or models of care in an integrated way across the ICS.
 Therefore, we need to have participation in the development process by the range of partners and stakeholders.

-No additional funding is required to develop the strategies, but further resources may be needed to support ongoing projects, on an invest to save basis - each project to be considered on its own merits and evaluated.
+Resources may be needed to support ongoing projects, on an invest to save basis - each project to be considered on its own merits and evaluated.
 Some national funding is allocated to the ICS to support the delivery of the Core 20 plus 5 priorities.